-3 Curious, self-motivated, independent and resilient learners Be wise SA Aspirational, confident and happy individuals Be happy SA Honest, respectful and responsible members of our community Belong
+- Curious, self-motivated, independent and resilient learners - Aspirational, confident and happy individuals - Honest, respectful and responsible members of our community

 School Aims

 We endeavour to:

 - Provide each pupil with the best possible education, to the highest standards in all areas, tailored to their individual needs. - Create a welcoming environment where children are accepting of others, develop positive relationships and see the school as part of an expanding, wider community, and ultimately, a bigger world in which they can play a part. - Provide every child with the opportunity to gain recognised achievement, celebrating their successes, however small and in whatever area. - Be an open, friendly and accessible school in which each individual has equal value.